Environment-assisted quantum Minority games

 \section{Discussions}

-We have computed the analytical relations for payoffs in case of amplitude damping, depolarizing, bit-phase flip, bit flip and phase flip channels in the presence of quantum memory when all the players resort to their Nash equilibrium strategy as mentioned in Ref.
-[27].
-It is seen that the game is heavily influenced by different memory channels under consideration.
+The analytical relations for payoffs as a function of decoherence parameter $ p$, memory parameter $\mu $ and entanglement parameter $\gamma $ are computed for time correlated amplitude damping, depolarizing, bit-phase flip and phase flip environments.
+It is seen that bit-phase flip channel heavily influences the game as compared to other memory channels.